Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 Boots Hearing Care.
 The majority of this company is owned by Sonova Holdings who also own the hearing aid manufacturers Phonak and Unitron.

-Regional Hearing Services or bloom Hearing.
+Regional Hearing Services or Bloom Hearing.
 This company goes under many different names.
 They can be identified by having a head office in Saltash, Cornwall.
 They are owned by the hearing aid manufacturer Widex.

 Amplifon.
-Italian company who in 2006 bought the UK hearing aid retailers Amplivox, Ultratone, Sietech, Hearing Health and a few others.
+Italian company in 2006 bought the UK hearing aid retailers Amplivox, Ultratone, Sietech, Hearing Health and a few others.
 They are not owned by a manufacturer but tend to favour ReSound hearing aids.
 Resound used to own 25% of this business.

 Hearing aid manufacturers

-All these manufacturers produce good quality hearing instruments.
-Each of them provides a range of different technology levels in a variety of shapes and sizes.
-It is fair to say that each one of them brings something different to the consumer.
-There is no single “best” hearing aid manufacturer.
-ReSound are particularly good at wireless technology.
-Starkey are very good at producing very small in the ear type hearing aids.
-Phonak are good if a lot of amplification is needed.
+Starkey is very good at producing very small in-the-ear type hearing aids.
+Phonak is good if a lot of amplification is needed.
 It is therefore best to have a choice of all these manufacturers rather than just one or two.
 New hearing technology is being developed all the time and you can’t predict which manufacturer may have just what you need.

 NHS or Private

-The NHS provides reasonable quality hearing aids in the UK to all those that need them.
-They are provided free of charge and are a lifeline to many hearing impaired people.
+The NHS provides reasonable quality hearing aids in the UK to all those who need them.
+They are provided free of charge and are a lifeline to many hearing-impaired people.
 As one would expect, you are not offered a choice of different technologies or cosmetic styles.
 These hearing aids are purchased from the manufacturers for around £50 each.
-They are not high technology but they are digital.
-They remain the property of the NHS and are provided on a loan basis.
-There are several reasons why many people choose to have private hearing aids and here are the main ones:

 • Choice of technology.